na-na-hi/renget/archive/sfbf5.md

 \>you're practically doubling over with how hard you're laughing, finally happy that you got your sweet revenge on that pilfering pest
 \>but as your regaining your composure you see a huge purple blur charge at you, flattening and trampling you as she waddles right over you to get to the nearest pond and shoves her whole head in for some much needed relief
 \>the cats come to scrape you off the ground and you both pay a much needed visit to the village doctor, they give you a stern look of disapproval of your shenanigans as you try to give a thumbs up in a full body cast, and the chammy lass staring dragonators at you with an ice pack on her tongue.
-\>you think that'll finally put an end to her stealing spree but as you reach to drink a potion its swiped right out of your hand by a pink blur, she gives you a look that tells you're going to have to watch your back even more from now on.
+\>you think that'll finally put an end to her stealing spree but as you reach to drink a potion its swiped right out of your hand by a pink blur, she gives you a look that tells you're going to have to watch your back even more from now on.%%

 =============================================

-\>be Cham
+%darkgreen%\>be Cham
 \>plan an epic prank that'll make anon rule the day that he messed with you
 \>go to his item box and steal ALL of the healing items he has
 \>know the fact he doesn't look twice he takes out his item sets
 \>snicker in the shadows of his house as he leaves
 \>imagine him getting carted again and again wondering where his potions have gone
-\>wait at the side the entrance door to smack him upside the head where he'll prepare another spiel about messing with his stuff
+\>wait at the side the entrance door to smack him upside the head where he'll prepare another spiel about messing with his stuff%%

-\>6 Hours later
+%darkgreen%\>6 Hours later
 \>he hasn't come back yet
 \>ah well probably just decided to finish the hunt without items
-\>prideful little hunter and all that
+\>prideful little hunter and all that%%

-\>Day 2
+%darkgreen%\>Day 2
 \>anon still hasn't come home yet
 \>his palico helper didn't even notice he was gone
 \>you shouldn't be worried
 \>he is probably just sleeping outside on his little tent in the forest
-\>yeah that's a good explanation
+\>yeah that's a good explanation%%

-\>Day 3
+%darkgreen%\>Day 3
 \>nope he is still gone
 \>you're starting to get worried
 \>you planned on going outside looking for him
 \>but the idea of him waiting outside to see you panicked as a gargwa hurt your pride as an elder dragon
-\>plus its not the first time you slept under anon's house
+\>plus its not the first time you slept under anon's house%%

-\>Day 4
+%darkgreen%\>Day 4
 \>no sounds of your name being called
 \>no pitter patter of his steps coming from the stone floor of his home
 \>you really wanted to go out and find him
 \>but you didn't want to let go of the fleeting hope of pranking him one more time
 \>the mattress you've been sleeping on still smelt like him
 \>you held it close to you and never let go
-\>your eyes never left the door entrance the entire day
+\>your eyes never left the door entrance the entire day%%

-\>Day 7
+%darkgreen%\>Day 7
 \>you had the idea of making a 'welcome back' sign for anon
 \>the palico helper would've ruined your surprise so you kicked them out of the house
 \>no matter how many times he tried to warn the villagers, you always turned invisible, relishing his frustration